 The School of Nursing offers three concentration tracks in the Master of Science in Nursing degree, Adult-Geriatric Acute Care Nurse Practitioner, Family Nurse Practitioner, and Psychiatric-Mental Health Nurse Practitioner.
-These are offered online and in-person.
+These are offered online.
+The concentration tracks in the Master of Science in Nursing degree, Adult-Geriatric Acute Care Nurse Practitioner and Family Nurse Practitioner are also currently offered in person.

 The online MSN program offers the independent learner the opportunity to learn with asynchronous 8-week courses taken one at a time.
 There are no mandatory synchronous sessions in the online program making this an ideal option for out of state and working students.
+Some faculty may offer optional synchronous office hours.